chrisemezue/edemede.github.io/README.md

     * Shift + u to toggle between &#7909;, &#249;, &#250;
 * Auto complete suggestion

-# Copyright
-Edemede was designed by Chris C. Emezue and Handel C. Emezue.

 # Next phase
 The long-term goal of this project is to create a central platform for ***typing in as many African languages as possible***.
 * Implementation with mobile devices (Android and OS).